Indo-Scythian Kingdom: Origins

 Sculpted head of a Saka warrior, enemy of the Yuezhi, from Khalchayan in northern Bactria (Afghanistan), first century BCE.

-The ancestors of the Indo-Scythians are thought to have been Saka (Scythian) tribes.
+The ancestors of the Indo-Scythians are generally believed to have been Saka (Scythian) (Kamuia) Kamboja tribes.

 One group of Indo-European speakers that makes an early appearance on the Xinjiang stage is the Saka (Ch.
 Sai).
 Saka is more a generic term than a name for a specific state or ethnic group; Saka tribes were part of a cultural continuum of early nomads across Siberia and the Central Eurasian steppe lands from Xinjiang to the Black Sea.
 Like the Scythians whom Herodotus describes in book four of his History (Saka is an Iranian word equivalent to the Greek Scythes, and many scholars refer to them together as Saka-Scythian), Sakas were Iranian-speaking horse nomads who deployed chariots in battle, sacrificed horses, and buried their dead in barrows or mound tombs called kurgans.

 The Saka of western India spoke the Saka language (also known as Khotanese), first documented in the Tarim Basin.

-Achaemenid period (6th-4th century BCE)
+Achaemenid period (6th–4th century BCE)

 During the Achaemenid conquest of the Indus Valley c.
-515 BCE, the Achaemenid army was not Persian and the Saka probably participated in the invasion of northwest India.
-The Achaemenid army was composed of a number of ethnic groups who were part of the Achaemenid Empire.
-The army included Bactrians, Saka, Parthians, and Sogdians.
-Herodotus listed the ethnicities of the Achaemenid army, which included Ionians (Greeks) and Ethiopians.
+515 BCE, the Achaemenid army was not exclusively Persian, and the Saka probably participated in the invasion of northwest India.
+The army comprised a number of ethnic groups within the Achaemenid Empire, including Bactrians, Saka, Parthians, and Sogdians.
+Herodotus also listed the ethnicities of the Achaemenid army, including Ionians (Greeks) and Ethiopians.
 These groups were probably included in the Achaemenid army which invaded India.

-Some scholars (including Michael Witzel) and Christopher I. Beckwith suggested that the Shakya – the clan of Gautama Buddha – were originally Scythians from Central Asia, and the Indian ethnonym Śākya has the same origin as "Scythian".
-This would explain the strong Saka support of Buddhism in India.
+Some scholars, including Michael Witzel and Christopher I. Beckwith, have suggested that the Shakya – the clan of Gautama Buddha – were originally Scythians from Central Asia, and that the Indian ethnonym Śākya shares the same origin as "Scythian".
+This has been cited to explain the strong Saka support of Buddhism in India.
+However this theory has come under criticism from other scholars such as Johannes Bronkhorst due to slim evidence.

-The Persians, the Saka and the Greeks may have participated in the later campaigns of Chandragupta Maurya to gain the throne of Magadha c.
+The Persians, the Saka, and the Greeks may also have participated in the later campaigns of Chandragupta Maurya to gain the throne of Magadha c.
 320 BCE.
-The Mudrarakshasa says that after Alexander the Great's death, Chandragupta Maurya used a Shaka-Yavana-Kamboja-Parasika-Bahlika alliance in his campaign to take the throne in Magadha and found the Maurya Empire.
-The Saka were the Scythians; the Yavanas were the Greeks, and the Parasikas were the Persians.
+The Mudrarakshasa states that after Alexander the Great's death, Chandragupta Maurya used a Shaka-Yavana-Kamboja-Parasika-Bahlika alliance in his campaign to seize the throne of Magadha and found the Maurya Empire.
+The Saka were the Scythians, the Yavanas were the Greeks, and the Parasikas were the Persians.

 Yuezhi expansion (2nd century BCE)

-During the second century BCE, a nomadic movement began among the Central Asian tribes.
-Recorded in the annals of the Han dynasty and other Chinese records, the movement began after the Yuezhi tribe was defeated by the Xiongnu and fled west; this created a domino effect, displacing other central Asian tribes in their path.
+During the second century BCE, a nomadic movement began among Central Asian tribes.
+Recorded in the annals of the Han dynasty and other Chinese sources, the movement began after the Yuezhi tribe was defeated by the Xiongnu and fled west, creating a domino effect that displaced other Central Asian tribes in their path.